LumoSQL/lumosql/doc/lumo-build-benchmark.md

 these SQL statements will then be executed in the order listed, but only the middle (`sql`) one is timed, so that setup and cleanup code does not count towards the benchmarking.

+If a backend defined a file with the same name as one in the directory `not-fork.d/sqlite3/benchmark`, that file will be executed immediately after the generic one and can modify the list of statement as appropriate;
+for example in the current distribution the first test to run, `not-fork.d/sqlite3/benchmark/0000.test`, creates a database; the LMDB backend has `not-fork.d/lmdb/benchmark/0000.test` which adds a `PRAGMA` to specify some backend-specific runtime options to the database.

 This TCL code can access a number of variables from the `build.tcl` script, in particular the array `options` contains the build and benchmark options;